kebokyo/DeathmatchPlusPlus/README.md

 ~~Custom made weapons for the gamemode.~~ My goal is to basically have this mode as a template for whatever you want to do, so I don't want to make custom weapons.
 Again though, yell at me enough and I'll throw my hat into the ring.
 I could try to make some unique weapons.
 Key word ***try***.

+Remove dependency on FA:S. I don't want anyone to have to download more than they nor the host wants to.

 Add a customizable shop system like some other deathmatch gamemodes.

 Have the ability to set up teams or squads.